mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the main ingredient of stardom is the rest of the team.*
+> *the only way to get rid of a temptation is to yield to it.*

 </div>
 <!-- quote-end -->